danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-Context-based notifications just take a ``SystemNotificationContext`` instance and can then show many different notifications with a single modifier:
+Context-based notifications take a ``SystemNotificationContext`` and can then show different notifications with a single modifier:

 ```swift
 import SystemNotification